-The state of sports journalism today, the advantages and disadvantages women face in the media and the perceptions they must overcome will be addressed during “The Female Voice in Sports Media,” the fifth installment of the “Beyond the Box Score” lecture series hosted by Medill and Northwestern Athletics.
+The state of sports journalism today, the advantages and disadvantages women face in the media and the perceptions they must overcome was addressed during “The Female Voice in Sports Media,” the fifth installment of the “Beyond the Box Score” lecture series hosted by Medill and Northwestern Athletics.

-USA Today columnist Christine Brennan (BSJ80, MSJ81) will moderate the discussion with a panel that includes CNN’s Rachel Nichols (BSJ95), Fox Sports’ Pam Oliver and ESPN’s Cassidy Hubbarth (BSJ07).
+USA Today columnist Christine Brennan (BSJ80, MSJ81) moderated the discussion with a panel that includes CNN’s Rachel Nichols (BSJ95), Fox Sports’ Pam Oliver and ESPN’s Cassidy Hubbarth (BSJ07).

 Each panelist has her own story, but there are countless others that need to be told.
 That is why, to coincide with the event, Medill students profiled a collection of women in sports media, many of whom are Northwestern alumni.
 The stories, hosted in an online collection on Medium, launched in January and will continue to be published leading up to and following the event.